almostearthling/when-command/README.md

 The complete documentation for **When** can be found online [here](http://when-documentation.readthedocs.org/).
 Documentation for contributors has a separate [site](http://contributing-to-when.readthedocs.org/).

+## Alternate Interface
+Besides being fully configurable and accessible from both the command line interface and the graphical user interface, an alternate and more streamlined GUI for **When** is being actively developed: the [When Wizard](https://github.com/almostearthling/when-wizard) suite can be used to create actions in **When** in a possibly easier way.

 ## Credits
 Open Source Software relies on collaboration, and I'm more than happy to receive help from other developers.
 Here I'll list the main contributions.
 - Adolfo Jayme-Barrientos, aka [fitojb](https://github.com/fitojb), for the Spanish translation